Kickball 10v10 Rulebook

 REGULAR SEASON GAMES

-There will be a total of eight weeks of regular season games, with each team playing two games each week.
+There will be a total of seven weeks of regular season games, with each team playing two games each week.
 Each game lasts 5 innings, unless the time limit of 50 minutes is reached beforehand.

 No new inning may begin in a regular season game if 46 minutes have elapsed since the game start time.